-Strip off all the words, ideas and information that is not the core argument.
+Strip out all the words, ideas and information that are not core to the argument.
 Avoid background information or detailed process requirements unless central to the case.

-Don't just repeat the content of the paper, or of the Executive summary.
+Don't just repeat the content of the paper, or the Executive Summary.
 Readers tend to skip over repetition and find it irritating.

 Then, once it's short, boil it down further.
-Any idea that cannot be compressed to a paragraph or two will struggle for air in a political debate.
-Cut to half a page or less for briefing papers and Cabinet papers.
-And for a short piece cut harder - the Conclusion should be proportional to the size of the paper.
+A couple of paragraphs, up to a page (only for a very substantive paper) is plenty.
+The Conclusion should be proportional to the size of the paper.

-If your paper is already down to an Executive summary or key points only, don't add a Conclusion.
+If your paper is already down to an Executive Summary or Key points only, don't add a Conclusion.
 At most include a closing dot point or sharp sentence.
 But make sure that any recommendations follow logically from the rest of the paper.

-.....even if the recommendations are at the beginning of the paper
+...even if the recommendations are at the beginning of the paper

-We know templates and organisational preferences differ.
+We know templates and Council preferences differ.

-Papers can have recommendations at the start, following the Executive summary/ Key points section, or at the end of the paper.
-(Cabinet papers' recommendations are often repeated, appearing at the beginning on the Cabinet Office cover sheet, and then again at the end of the paper.)
+Papers can have recommendations at the start, following the Executive Summary/Key points section, or at the end of the paper.

 But the logic remains.
 For:

 - Papers with recommendations at the end the Conclusion is effectively introducing the proposals.
-So, its role is to smoothly lead in to the decision points and thus should be structured to reflect their organisation - Papers with recommendations upfront the Executive summary does the introduction.
+So, its role is to smoothly lead in to the decision points and thus should be structured to reflect their organisation. - Papers with recommendations upfront the Executive Summary does the introduction.
 This leaves the Conclusion to tie the arguments together, showing why the earlier recommendations were made.